Subject Area: Auto Tech, Mechanics and Transportation

 Minimum Credits: 74

 The Automotive Technology program is accredited by NATEF and The National institute for Automotive Service Excellence (ASE).
 There have been remarkable advances in technical design, construction and complexity of automobiles in the 21st century.
-New technologies to improve exhaust emissions, engine performance, fuel consumption and driveability have overwhelmed the job market with the need for highly-trained technicians since many currently employed technicians do not possess the education or experience to successfully manage these changes.
+New technologies to improve exhaust emissions, engine performance, fuel consumption and drivability have overwhelmed the job market with the need for highly-trained technicians since many currently employed technicians do not possess the education or experience to successfully manage these changes.
 In addition, the needs of business, industry and the public require a constant influx of educated technicians.
 The Automotive Technology instructors are ASE Master Certified and have several years of experience.

 After completing the necessary coursework, students should be prepared to take exams to receive certification by the National Institute for Automotive Service Excellence (ASE) in the following areas: automotive transmission/transaxle, brakes, electrical systems, engine performance, engine repair, heating and air conditioning, manual drive train and axles, suspension and steering.